Ste Hay: Reception

 Kieron Richardson (pictured) has been nominated for several awards for his portrayal of Ste.

 Richardson has been nominated for several awards for his portrayal of Ste.
 During the 2009 British Soap Awards, he was nominated for "Villain of the Year".
 He was nominated for the same award in 2008 and at the 2011 awards he was nominated for "Best Actor".
 Richardson was a nominee for the "Best Actor" award at the Inside Soap Awards during 2010, and was nominated for 'Best Serial Drama Performance' in the 2011 National Television Awards.
 At the 2011 All About Soap Bubble Awards Ste, Brendan and Rae won the award for "Best Love Triangle".
 At the 2011 Inside Soap Awards he was nominated for "Best Actor" and "Best Dramatic Performance".
 He was again nominated in the category of "Serial Drama Performance" at the 2012 National Television Awards.
 At the 2012 Inside Soap Awards Richardson was nominated for "Best Actor".
 In August 2017, Richardson was longlisted for Best Actor at the Inside Soap Awards.
 He did not progress to the viewer-voted shortlist.
+In 2025, Richardson received a nomination in the "Soaps - Best Actor" category the Digital Spy Reader Awards.

 Holy Soap opined Ste's most memorable moment stating: "Sadly, it's beating up girlfriend Amy."
 The fatherhood and baby snatch storyline received mixed reviews from viewers.
 Digital Spy posted a poll asking readers whether they thought the plot was anticlimactic.
 76.6% of voters thought it was truly anticlimactic, whilst the rest thought otherwise.
 Richardson was also longlisted for "Best Actor" at the 2025 Inside Soap Awards.